MUCodeAcademy/ReEntryCode-C1/Module 3 - Intro to React/Week 1/Day 1 - Monday/Classwork/classwork.md

 # Classwork

-We're going to create a very simple application with a few components.
+We're going to create a very simple To-Do list with a few components.